Best trumpet for 8 to 10 year old kids

-The Jean Paul has a nice, somewhat warm, sound that is very pleasing.
-Even though this is an intermediate trumpet the sound can aclutally hold its own against professional trumpets.
+The Jean Paul has a nice sound that is very pleasing.
+The sound is a bit more on the brighter end of the spectrum and, even though this is an intermediate trumpet, the sound can aclutally hold its own against professional trumpets.
 This is impressing indeed.

-The fourth space “e” is a bit too flat, which is common on most trumpets.
-Also the “g” on top of the staff tends to be just a bit sharp.
+The fourth space “e” is a bit too flat, which is common on most trumpets. .
 Other than this the intonation is spot on and it is certainly better than the Ammon trumpet, that is the second choice, down below.
-Don’t get me wrong though, the intonation is still acceptable and, considering the price, it is more than aceptable.

 Response and playing